mtugan/cryptoolzf/docs/index.rst

-Welcome to cryptoolz's documentation!
+Welcome to cryptoolzf's documentation!
 -------------------------------------

 .. warning::

-   Read AT LEAST **Usage** before using cryptoolz!
+   Read AT LEAST **Usage** before using cryptoolzf!

 Contents
 """"""""